cglouch/snakefish/README.md

 INSERT CODE HERE

-We can use a similar function to calculate diagonal, anti-diagonal, and horizontal movesets.
+The functions for diagonal, anti-diagonal, and horizontal movesets are similar, so we'll omit them from this description.

 #### Putting it all together